What Is

 What Vipassana Is Not

-• · Not a religion or cult
+• · Not a rite or ritual based on blind faith

 The Structure of Practice